-CloudMonix determines when alerts and actions need to execute by evaluating expression formulas that comprise the core of alert or action logic.
+Netreo Essentials determines when alerts and actions need to execute by evaluating expression formulas that comprise the core of alert or action logic.
 Expressions are comparison statements that evaluate conditions of captured metrics and result in a boolean value.
-When evaluated value is TRUE alert or action is marked as ON.
-When evaluated value is FALSE, alert or action is marked as OFF.
-When an error occurs evaluating the expression, alert or action is generally ignored and expression's previous value remains active.
+When an evaluated value is TRUE, an alert or action is set as ON.
+When an evaluated value is FALSE, an alert or action is marked as OFF.
+When an error occurs while evaluating an expression, an alert or action generally ignores the evaluation and the expression's previous value remains active.

 Expressions are also used when filtering data within Aggregated metrics.
-Concept is the same.
-Aggregate filters throw away metrics that do not match the filter's boolean condition.
+The concept is the same, and Aggregate filters throw away metrics that do not match the filter's boolean condition.

 Expressions allow for comparisons of metrics, can use combinations of multiple conditions, and generally behave like comprehensive boolean statements from C#.
-In fact, expression evaluation engine is powered by Dynamic Espresso, a .NET library that is capeable of evaluating sophisticated expressions.
+In fact, the expression evaluation engine is powered by Dynamic Espresso, a .NET library that is capable of evaluating sophisticated expressions.

-Metrics are used as variables in expressions and can be used directly.
-Certain variables, such as dates (ie: CheckTimeUtc) can be accessed by addressing their properties, ie: CheckTimeUtc.Month or CheckTimeUtc.Minute
+Metrics are used as variables in expressions and may be used directly.
+Certain variables, such as dates can be accessed by addressing their properties (e.g., CheckTimeUtc.Month or CheckTimeUtc.Minute).

-Cpu > 70 -- (evaluates to true when metric Cpu is grater than 70)
+Evaluates to TRUE when the metric Cpu is grater than 70.

-CloudMonix is capable of evaluating data in arrays/sets of collected metric data against custom critera.
-This is useful when trying to alert on data found in Event Logs, running Processes, subscriptions of Azure Service Bus Topic, etc.
+Netreo Essentials is capable of evaluating collected metric data in arrays or sets against custom criteria.
+This is useful when trying to alert on data from Event Logs, running Processes, subscriptions of Azure Service Bus Topic, etc.

-Metrics that are displayed in grids when highlighted on dashboard are considered to be array-based metrics.
-Set of CloudMonix-specific functions exist that can aggregate data in these metrics and present an expression with a single result.
+Metrics that are displayed in grids on dashboard are considered to be array-based metrics.
+A number of Netreo Essentials-specific aggregate functions exist that can aggregate the data in these metrics, evaluate an expression and return a single result.

-A metric that is capturing application event logs is called AppLogs.
-By observing columns in the ApplicationEventLogs grid it can be seen that a Message property contains description of the event.
-Alerting on an expression that parses thru Message and looking for a substring "Exception" will yield a proper alert:
+The ApplicationEventLogs metric captures application event logs.
+Looking at the columns in the ApplicationEventLogs grid, it can be seen that the Message property contain a description of the event.
+Configuring an expression for an alert that parses through the Message property of the logs and looks for the substring "Exception" in any of those logs will yield a proper alert.

-Notice that subcondition expression supports Contains function but needs to have string constants be specified with escaped quotes.
+Notice that the sub-condition expression supports the Contains function, but needs to have the string constants be specified with escape quotes.

-A metric that is capturing service bus topic details is called Topic1Details.
-This metric contains 1 record per each subsrciption within the topic.
-By observing columns in the Topic1Details metric, it can be seen that Subscription property contains the name of the subscription and DeadLetters property contains number of dead letters within a particular subscription.
-Alerting on an expression that evaluates all subscriptions with Deadletters over 5 and that contain the word PROD in subscription name can be done as follows
+The Topic1Details metric captures service bus topic details.
+This metric contains 1 record per each subscription within the topic.
+Looking at the columns in the Topic1Details grid, it can be seen that the Subscription property contains the name of the subscription and the DeadLetters property contains the number of dead letters within a particular subscription.
+Configuring an expression for an alert that evaluates all subscriptions with a Deadletters value over 5 and that contain the word PROD in the subscription name can be done as follows:

 Any(Topic1Details, "Contains(Subscription, \"PROD\") && DeadLetters > 5")